aridhia/fair-api-beta-utilities/README.md

 View on the web at: https://fair.example.org/#/data/datasets/simulated_covid19_remdesivir_tes
 ```

-> Tip: During the beta testing, it can be useful to create a dataset using the API but delete it either using an HTTP `DELETE` call or using the web interface
+> Tip: During the beta testing, it can be useful to create a dataset using the API but delete it using an HTTP `DELETE` call, using the web interface, or using the [`fair-api-datasets-delete.py`](fair-api-datasets-delete.py) script.

 ## Search for Metadata (API)

-The search API be used to find datasets based on search terms - see [`fair-api-search.py`](fair-api-search.py).
+The search API can be used to find datasets based on search terms - see [`fair-api-search.py`](fair-api-search.py).

 ```sh
 python fair-api-search.py <search terms>